 As for an eviction notice (notice model from the Régie du logement), it must indicate the reason for the eviction and the date on which it will occur.

 Important!
-The repossession or eviction could happen later if a court sets a later date at the request of the tenant of if the landlord and tenant agree to a different date.
+The repossession or eviction could happen later if a court sets a later date at the request of the tenant or if the landlord and tenant agree to a different date.

 Can a tenant challenge a repossession or eviction?

 Within one month of getting the notice, tenants must notify the landlord whether they agree or refuse to leave (model of notice from the Régie du logement).
 If they don’t do this, they are considered to have refused to leave.

 A tenant who doesn’t want to leave can try to reach an agreement with the owner.
-If there is not agreement, the owner can repossess the dwelling with the authorization of the Régie du logement.
+If there is no agreement, the owner can repossess the dwelling with the authorization of the Régie du logement.
 To do this, the landlord must apply to the Régie within one month of receiving the tenant’s refusal or at the end of the time limit for reply.
-At the hearing before the Régie, the owner must demonstrate that a real intention to repossess the dwelling for the reasons stated in the notice.
+At the hearing before the Régie, the owner must demonstrate a real intention to repossess the dwelling for the reasons stated in the notice.

 The rules are different for evictions.
 Tenants have one month from the time they receive the notice of eviction to notify the owner whether they accept or refuse to leave.
 If they forget to do this, they are assumed to have accepted to leave.

 Tenants who refuse to leave can either try to reach an agreement with the owner, or apply to the Régie du logement before the end of the one-month time limit.

 So it’s very important for tenants to notify the owner of their refusal and to file an application with the Régie du logement within the time limit.
 Owners must prove to the Régie du logement that they truly intend to divide, demolish, enlarge or change the use of the apartment, as the law allows.

 Added Protection for Low-Income Seniors